Visualizations

 Visualization types

-You can select and configure visualization types in the Visualization tab of the right-hand panel in the tile editor.
-The initial options available may vary based on your dataset, but you can use Shaping or SQL Analytics to manipulate your data so that it can be visualized in more ways.
+The initial types available may vary based on your dataset, but you can use Shaping or SQL Analytics to manipulate your data so that it can be visualized in more ways.

 Troubleshooting visualizations